A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Experimental Setup and Results

 \subsection{Versatile Grasping}

-To evaluate the practical grasping performance and versatility of the proposed tendon-driven hand, we conducted empirical demonstrations across diverse grasp taxonomies.
-Based on standard human grasp models \cite{cutkosky1989grasp, feix2015grasp}, we tested the hand's ability to execute three representative grasping postures: 1) pinching (thumb and index finger), 2) tripod grasp (thumb, index, and middle fingers), and 3) power grasp (all fingers).
-For each grasping task, a 1~s ramp voltage signal was applied to reach the target actuation level, followed by a constant holding voltage of 5.5 kV.
+To evaluate the practical grasping performance, we conducted grasping demonstrations across three representative grasp types from standard taxonomies~\cite{cutkosky1989grasp, feix2015grasp}: (1)~pinching (thumb and index finger), (2)~tripod grasp (thumb, index, and middle fingers), and (3)~power grasp (all fingers).
+For each task, a $1\,\text{s}$ voltage ramp was applied to reach the target actuation level, followed by a constant holding voltage of $5.5$\,kV.

-As shown in Fig.~\ref{fig:grasp_taxonomy}, the hand successfully adapted to various levels of object geometry without requiring complex control schemes.
-Specifically, the hand achieved stable pinching of an 18 g mushroom and a 49 g cube (Fig.~\ref{fig:grasp_taxonomy}(a, b)), a tripod grasp on a 107 g soft stuffed toy (Fig.~\ref{fig:grasp_taxonomy}(c)), and a power grasp enveloping a 26 g empty PET bottle (Fig.~\ref{fig:grasp_taxonomy}(d)).
-In all configurations, the fingers naturally conformed to the objects' surfaces, maintaining stable grasps without noticeable slip or posture deviation.
+As shown in Fig.~\ref{fig:grasp_taxonomy}, the hand successfully conformed to diverse object geometries.
+The hand achieved stable pinching of an $18$\,g mushroom and a $49$\,g cube (Fig.~\ref{fig:grasp_taxonomy}(a, b)), a tripod grasp on a $107$\,g soft stuffed toy (Fig.~\ref{fig:grasp_taxonomy}(c)), and a power grasp enveloping a $26$\,g empty PET bottle (Fig.~\ref{fig:grasp_taxonomy}(d)).
+In all configurations, the fingers conformed to the object surfaces, maintaining stable grasps without noticeable slip or posture deviation.

-These results confirm that the combination of multiple contact points and soft actuation enables stable grasping of light objects, proving the system's adaptability for a wide range of manipulation tasks.
+These results show that the combination of multiple contact points and soft actuation enables stable grasping of lightweight objects across various geometries.